Hacker0x01/docs.hackerone.com/docs/programs/jira-integration.md

 HackerOne to Jira | Jira to HackerOne
 ----------------- | -------------------
 Comments | Comments
-State changes | State changes<br><i>Note: The state change in Jira only shows up as an internal comment in the HackerOne report.
-The HackerOne report state doesn't change.
-You'll need to log into HackerOne to change the report state. <br><br>(Beta) The beta version enables you to select which Jira state will result in automatic closure of the HackerOne report.
+State changes | State changes<br><br>You can select which Jira state will result in automatic closure of the HackerOne report.
 Rewards | Resolution changes
 Assignee changes | Assignee changes
 Public disclosure | Priority changes